 Biblical support for this position is found in Acts 10:45–46 when Cornelius received the Holy Spirit.
 He began praising God in tongues, even though there was no one present who needed to hear the gospel in other languages.
 Another example is in Acts 19:6–7.
 Twelve men from Ephesus received the Holy Spirit and began to speak in tongues, although there was no one present who needed to hear it.
 The Corinthian church regularly included tongues in their worship services, with no indication that there were always those present who needed to hear a message in their language.

 John Piper calls this form of tongues “one particular way of releasing the heart of praise.”
 In 1 Corinthians 14:28, Paul continues his instruction on the use of tongues in corporate worship: “If there is no interpreter, he must keep silent in the church; and let him speak to himself and to God.”
 This seems to imply that tongues can also be a means for praying “in the spirit,” which lends another perspective to passages such as 1 Corinthians 14:14–15 and 28, Romans 8:26, Ephesians 6:18, and Jude 1:20.
 Paul never chastised the Corinthians for using this gift (1 Corinthians 14:39) but only for misusing it and creating chaos (verses 23 and 39).
-He ends the fourteenth chapter by instructing them not to “forbid speaking in tongues” (verse 39).
+The fourteenth chapter ends with Paul instructing them not to “forbid speaking in tongues.
+But everything should be done in a fitting and orderly way” (1 Corinthians 14:39–40).

 4. Church History